alireza-data/alireza-data/README.md

 🧪📚 Currently, I’m delving into the world of materials data.

-🌍🍫 Fun fact: I am crafting homemade chocolate in my free time.Yum!🤤]
+🌍🍫 Fun fact: I am crafting homemade chocolate in my free time.
+Let me know if you like to have one!🤤]

 [Contact me](https://www.linkedin.com/in/alirezavalizadeh/)